 The images along the side, meanwhile, depict the history of Mexico as a whole, including the pre-Hispanic era, the Mexican Revolution and other major events.

-Interestingly, the monument was intended to bolster national pride among local Yucatecos, At the time the monument was built, this region was largely isolated from the rest of the country.
+Interestingly, the monument was largely intended to bolster national pride among local Yucatecos, as at the time it was built, this region was pretty isolated from the rest of the country.

 On the opposite side, one can find emblems representing each state of Mexico.
 The open space, meanwhile, represents Lake Texcoco, on which the Aztecs built their capital Tenochtitlan (now Mexico City).